-Inform patients of the early signs of allergic or hypersensitivity reactions to RiaSTAP, including hives, chest tightness, wheezing, hypotension, and anaphylaxis (see Warnings and Precautions [5.1]).
-Advise them to notify their physician immediately if they experience any of these symptoms.
+Inform patients of the early signs of allergic or hypersensitivity reactions to RIASTAP, including hives, chest tightness, wheezing, hypotension, and anaphylaxis.
+Advise them to notify their physician immediately if they experience any of these symptoms [see Warnings and Precautions (5.1)].

-Inform patients that thrombosis with or without embolization may be due to the underlying fibrinogen deficiency and has been reported with the use of RiaSTAP.
-Any symptoms of thrombotic events such as unexplained pleuritic, chest and/or leg pain or edema, hemoptysis, dyspnea, tachypnea or unexplained neurologic symptoms should be reported to their physician immediately (see Warnings and Precautions [5.2]).
+Inform patients that thrombosis with or without embolization has been reported with the use of RIASTAP.
+Any symptoms of thrombotic events such as unexplained pleuritic, chest and/or leg pain or edema, hemoptysis, dyspnea, tachypnea or unexplained neurologic symptoms should be reported to their physician immediately [see Warnings and Precautions (5.2)].

 Transmissible Infectious Agents

-Inform patients that RiaSTAP is made from human plasma (part of the blood) and may contain infectious agents that can cause disease (e.g., viruses and, theoretically, the CJD agent).
-Explain the risk that RiaSTAP may transmit an infectious agent has been reduced by screening the plasma donors, by testing the donated plasma for certain virus infections, and by a process demonstrated to inactivate and/or remove certain viruses during manufacturing (see Warnings and Precautions [5.3]).
-Symptoms of a possible virus infection include headache, fever, nausea, vomiting, weakness, malaise, diarrhea, or, in the case of hepatitis, jaundice.
+Inform patients that RIASTAP is made from human plasma (part of the blood) and may carry a risk of transmitting infectious agents e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Explain that the risk of transmitting an infection agent using RIASTAP has been reduced by screening plasma donors, testing the donated plasma for certain virus infections, and incorporating a process demonstrated to inactivate and/or remove certain viruses during manufacturing.
+Symptoms of possible virus infection include headache, fever, nausea, vomiting, weakness, malaise, diarrhea, or, in the case of hepatitis, jaundice [see Warnings and Precautions (5.3)].

 CSL Behring GmbH